 In today’s challenging environment health care providers need to rely upon continuity in their leadership, including that of the Compliance Officer.
 Losing a key leader from a sudden departure often creates a near crisis, leading to ad hoc decisions rather than relying upon a well-thought-out plan.

-Many turn to expert consultants to fill and gaps in the key leadership positions, including the Compliance Officer by hiring an expert to provide interim servicing or possibly outsourcing the function to a consulting firm.
+Many turn to expert consultants to fill the gaps in the key leadership positions, including the Compliance Officer, by hiring an expert to provide interim servicing or possibly outsourcing the function to a consulting firm.
 Strategic Management provides such services and can provide the right person with all the necessary experience, technical skills, proven leadership and personality to properly fit into the senior management team.
 Using a properly qualified Interim Compliance Officer (ICO) permits provider organizations to have their compliance program continue operations without loss of momentum or acting upon compliance issues that may arise.
 It also provides a fresh set of professional eyes examining and testing their compliance program for any potential deficiencies.
 Additionally, the ICO can assist in identifying the education, skills, leadership experience and personality needed in the permanent replacement.
 There are many other advantages of using an ICO such as: